anrieff/sdl-minimal/README.md

 sdl-minimal
 ===========

-Minimal example on how to use SDL
+This is a minimal example on how to use SDL.
+Contains code only, no project files.